AshleyLeeB/Can-MC-Evaluate-LLMs/README.md

 The paper is currently on [arXiv](https://arxiv.org/abs/XXXXX).

 ## Are LLMs sensitive to the order of candidate answers?
+We first investigat the impact of the order of the candidate answers in the evaluation of LLM on MCQ datasets.
+We find that when the LLMs are presented with some options in different orders, they consistently show a strong preference for the same position, as illustrated in the Figure 1.

 ## Multiple Choice Questions vs Long Form Generation Questions